ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-generate-code-for-protocol-buffers.md

-# Protocol Buffers to Ballerina Tool
+# How to generate Ballerina code for Protocol Buffer Definition

-The `Protocol Buffers to Ballerina` tool provides capabilities to generate Ballerina source code for the Protocol Buffers definition.
-The `grpc` command in Ballerina is used to Protocol Buffers to Ballerina generation.
-The code generation tool can produce `ballerina stub` and `ballerina service/client template` files.
+The `Protocol Buffers` to Ballerina tool provides capabilities to generate Ballerina source code for the Protocol Buffer definition.
+The code generation tool can produce `ballerina stub` and `ballerina service/client template ` files.

 > In Ballerina, Protocol Buffers serialization is only supported in the gRPC module.
 Therefore, you can only use
 > this tool to generate Ballerina source code for gRPC service definitions.

-## Using the tool
+## CLI Command

 You can generate Ballerina source code using the following command: